109902249/SMART_algorithm/README.md

 4. In this implementation, the surrogate model is constructed by the radial basis function (RBF) method [3].

 ### Reference:
-1. Qi Zhang and Jiaqiao Hu: Actor-Critic Like Stochastic Adaptive Search for Continuous Simulation Optimization.
+1. Qi Zhang and Jiaqiao Hu (2019): Actor-Critic Like Stochastic Adaptive Search for Continuous Simulation Optimization.
 Submitted to Operations Research, under review.
 2. Jiaqiao Hu and Ping Hu (2011): Annealing adaptive search, cross-entropy, and stochastic approximation in global optimization.
 Naval Research Logistics 58(5):457-477.
 3. Gutmann HM (2001): A radial basis function method for global optimization.
 Journal of Global Optimization 19:201-227.